The Sun's Supergranulation: Observational characterization

+Other non-spectral techniques have been used to measure the horizontal scale of supergranulation.
+In their seminal work, \cite{leighton62} and \cite{SL64} calculated the auto-correlation length of Dopplergrams, and found 32~Mm.
 Other authors, like \cite{derosa2000} and \cite{derosa04}, used local correlation tracking to determine the horizontal flows from the Doppler signal of SOHO/MDI and identified supergranules with horizontal divergences.
-From these data, they derived a rather small ``diameter" in the 12--20~Mm range.
+From these data, they derived a rather small ``diameter'' in the 12--20~Mm range.
 Using a similar technique, \cite{meunier07c} found a mean value for supergranule diameters around 30~Mm.
-As underlined in these papers, the size of supergranules very much depends on the smoothing procedure used in the data processing.

-Another set of independent measurements was performed by \cite{delmoro04} using data from local helioseismology.
-The technique is based on the fact that local helioseismology gives (more easily than the velocity itself) the local horizontal divergence of the flows, as this quantity appears as a difference between wave travel times.
-Thus, using a similar data set as \cite{derosa04}, \cite{delmoro04} extracted the horizontal divergence from the local propagation of waves and could also determine the statistics of supergranule sizes.
-They found a mean diameter at 27~Mm with a peak in the distribution at 30~Mm.
-These latter results have been confirmed by \cite{hirzberger08} using an even larger set of data (collecting more than 10$^5$ supergranules).
+As underlined in these papers, the exact size of supergranules very much depends on the smoothing procedure used in the data processing.
+Another technique consists in estimating the supergranulation scale from horizontal flow divergence maps derived from local helioseismic analysis (this quantity is directly associated with the difference between wave travel times in seismology and is, therefore, more readily accessible than the velocity field itself).
+Using this technique on SOHO/MDI data, \cite{delmoro04} computed the statistics of the sizes of supergranules and found a mean diameter at 27~Mm, with a peak in the distribution at 30~Mm.
+Similar results have been obtained by \cite{hirzberger08} using an even larger set of data (collecting more than $10^5$ supergranules).

-Alternatively, several authors used tesselation algorithms or threshold-based identification techniques to capture individual supergranulation cells and subsequently study their geometrical properties and spatial arrangement.
-Such techniques have mostly been applied to maps of the chromospheric network \citep[e.g.][]{hagenaar97,schrijver97,berrilli98}, whose relationship to supergranulation is further described in Section~\ref{obsnet}.
-Following this approach, \cite{schrijver97} notably found that the patterns of granulation and supergranulation are very similar when properly rescaled.
-Their results are ``nearly compatible with an essentially random distribution of upflow centers".
-Comparisons between the spatial arrangement of supergranulation cells and granulation cells were also performed by \cite{berrilli04}, who found that the supergranules distribution is well represented by a ``hard sphere random close packing model'' and by \cite{hirzberger08}, whose result differ markedly from those of \cite{berrilli04} and are compatible with a field of ``non-overlapping circles with variable diameters".
+Finally, several authors have used tesselation algorithms or threshold-based identification techniques to capture individual supergranulation cells and subsequently study their geometrical properties and spatial arrangement.
+Such techniques have mostly been applied to maps of the chromospheric network \citep[e.g.,][]{hagenaar97,schrijver97,berrilli98,chatterjee_etal17}, whose relationship to supergranulation is further described in Sect.~\ref{obsnet}, and tend to give slightly smaller size estimates.